UniversaBlockchain/universa/docs/uniclient/user_manual.md

 JRE 1.8+ is required to run uniclient, it coulbe download from the [Oracle downloads site](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html).

-Download the current version of the uniclient tool from [our cloud storage](https://lnd.im/uniclient) and unzip it.
-Now you can start it with the bundled `uniclient` command on unix or start it directly using `java -jar uniclient.jar` (for example, on Windows).
+Download the current version of the uniclient tool from [our cloud storage](https://drive.google.com/file/d/1ODg3CIn93NZPVFF7HWWG3BR0XqdOKDZ4/view) and unzip it.
+Now you can start it with the bundled `uniclient` command on unix or `uniclient.bat` on windows.
+Alternatively, you can start it directly using `java -jar uniclient.jar`.

 Executing `uniclient` with no arguments will show built-in help.